1st Space Operations Squadron: Orbital computations

 The squadron initially made orbital predictions by computing ephemerides based on standard Kepler orbits.
 As a satellite got lower into the atmosphere, drag made it difficult to forecast the ephemeris of the satellite accurately.
 By 1962, the situation was somewhat better.
 The Soviet satellite Sputnik 4 was slowly entering lower orbits because of atmospheric drag.
 Using a new program, (Satellite General Perturbations Differential Corrections) and observations from the radar at Shemya Air Force Station, the orbital analyst plotted the changing orbital period and was able to predict the exact revolution on which the satellite reentered the atmosphere.
 To make progress in automating ephemeris forecasts, Aeronutronic and TRW Inc. developed sophisticated new programs.
 Squadron orbital analysts evaluated the two programs.
 The Aeronutronic submission was named Spiral Decay and the TRW submission, Electronic Systems Precision Orbit Determination (ESPOD).
 ESPOD had been developed for Program 437, an anti-satellite program, to enable computation of trajectories for satellite intercept.

 As a demonstration of the effectiveness of Spiral Decay, the program was used to forecast the reentry of Soviet Kosmos 23.
 Public media had been alerted to the impending decay and many people in Canada saw the fiery reentry.
 One racetrack even dimmed the lights to enhance the show.
 Spiral Decay was considered a more sophisticated program than ESPOD and used less computer time to attain more accurate results.
 It was selected as the standard for analysis, significantly helping predict future decay trajectories.
 It was also adopted as the primary computer capability for weapon engagement and was useful in more precisely locating sensors, such at the radar at Dyarbakir Air Station, Turkey.

 On 1 March 1965, the rocket body of Kosmos 61 exploded between revolutions 1 and 2, giving 1st Aero another challenge to catalog the many fragments.
 Because the orbital period was 106 minutes, the fragments would not decay quickly.
-Two computer programs, SPACESWEEP and ALTEC, aided automation of the task but, when Cosmos 200 broke up on 23 January 1968, the breakup created severe problems to the Space Defense Center because of the amount of manual work needed.
+Two computer programs, SPACESWEEP and ALTEC, aided automation of the task but, when Cosmos 200 broke up on 23 January 1968, the breakup created severe problems for the Space Defense Center because of the amount of manual work needed.
 Also in March 1965, the Special Projects Division was supporting evaluation of the upgraded Shemya radar and the associated computer, in a project nicknamed Blue Fox.
 Blue Fox used both Spiral Decay and ESPOD to determine the accuracy of the new Shemya system, tracking satellites Transit 2A and ANNA 1B, a Navy geodetic satellite.
 The Blue Fox results, showing radar range biases of 129 meters or less, proved that the Shemya AN/FPS-80M was now the most accurate tracking radar in the system.

 Orbital elements computed by the squadron, along with those computed by the Smithsonian Astrophysical Observatory and the NASA Goddard Space Flight Center, were included in the Satellite Situation Reports regularly published by the Goddard Center.)